shinspiegel/playground/godot/2022/QuickVania_godot3/Project.md

 #### Story

-- @NAME was a small boy and fell in love with a vampire.
+- @HERO was a small boy and fell in love with a vampire.
-- @VAMPIRE broke up with @NAME and told him that will only date him if he became a monster
+- @VAMPIRE broke up with @HERO and told him that will only date him if he became a monster
-- @NAME need to find the PowerUP to become a monster and date @VAMPIRE
+- @HERO need to find the PowerUP to become a monster and date @VAMPIRE
-- The PowerUps comes from connection between the @NAME and @VAMPIRE
+- The PowerUps comes from connection between the @HERO and @VAMPIRE
-- The final boss is the @VAMPIRE, she had cheated @NAME and she is the monster
+- The final boss is the @VAMPIRE, she had cheated @HERO and she is the monster
-- the @NAME will never be the monster, he will never be able to cheat
+- the @HERO will never be the monster, he will never be able to cheat

 - **Scenes**
   - Intro scene (the break up)